Nickwasused/nickwasused.github.io/src/_posts/2024-06-14-discord-archiving/index.md

 # Discord Chat Exporter

 The [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) can export whole Discord servers with threads in `json`.
 These files can then be uploaded to archive.org.
-With the [DiscordChatExporter-frontend](https://github.com/slatinsky/DiscordChatExporter-frontend) I can then view the server, like within the Discord client.
-(Loading messages takes a little longer.)
+With the [DiscordChatExporter-frontend](https://github.com/slatinsky/DiscordChatExporter-frontend) I can then view the server, like within the Discord client, but loading messages takes a little longer.
 ![Exported Server Example](./export.avif "")

 Exported messages are split into chunks of 10000 messages because if an export fails at a large channel, I can continue from that point.
-But usually I try to make one continuous export.
+But usually, I try to make one continuous export.

 In this example, a [server](https://archive.org/details/discord-371265202378899476-12062024) with 1.601.026 messages is shown.

 One thing I do not do is export media.
 Exporting all messages is already taking a while.
 In the case of the 1.601.026 messages, it took around 13 hours.
 The worst offenders in this case are three types of channels: welcome, goodbye and counting.
-These channels aren't that worth to archive in my opinion, but I still archive them.
+These channels aren't that worth archiving, in my opinion, but I still archive them.
 (My personal, most hated channel type are the counting channels!)

-## Self bot
+## Self-bot

 The exporter is using my Discord account token.
 That means I use my account as a self-bot, but this is currently not a problem.
 I exported multiple large servers in a short time span and did not get banned yet.
 If I get banned, I will update the post!